What You Need to Know About Prenups in Maryland

 Please note that prenuptial agreements should be completed at least one month before the wedding so the process is not rushed.
 You should begin the drafting process several months beforehand.

 If you have further questions regarding the creation, revision, or potential termination of your prenuptial agreement, please reach out to our office.

 If you have questions about prenups, please contact Laurie Wasserman at firstname.lastname@example.org or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.

 Disclaimer: Opinions and conclusions in these blog posts are solely those of the author unless otherwise indicated.
 The information contained in this blog is general in nature and is not offered and cannot be considered as legal advice for any particular situation.
 For legal advice, you should directly consult a lawyer to discuss the specific facts of your matter.

 By reading this blog, you acknowledge that there is no attorney-client relationship between you and the author.